ImperialCollegeLondon/VeriTINY/README.md

 1. Type Verilog code in the text editor.
 VeriTINY currently supports the following language features:

 * Gate instantiation
-  * AND, OR, NOT only
+  * AND, OR, NOT, XOR only
   * Example: `and a1 (out, a, b)`
 * Continuous Assigns
   * "&", "|", "~"